 The 5 top VPN providers listed below provide the best VPN services for Dutch internet users:

-- NordVPN: This is the budget-priced option on my list.
-While the provider’s multi-year pricing is budget-friendly, it offers great service comparable to its higher-priced competitors, lacking in only a few service categories.
+- Surfshark: This is the budget-priced option on my list.
+While the provider’s multi-year pricing is budget-friendly, it offers great service comparable to its higher-priced competitors.
+An unlimited simultaneous connections allowance is available.

 - CyberGhost: If you’re a newbie VPN user, or if you’re simply looking for an easy-to-use yet powerful VPN provider, CyberGhost could be the right choice for you.
 The provider offers easy, one-click protection, and its server network includes servers that are optimized for streaming and file sharing.